potlamohansai/potlamohansai/README.md

 - 👋 Hi, I’m @potlamohansai
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently learning MERN Stack and Blockchain
-- 💞️ I’m looking to collaborate on projects related to MERN Stack
+- 💞️ I’m looking to collaborate on projects related to MERN Stack and Blochain.
 - 🎓 Completed Graduation in Electrical and Electronics Engineering.
 - 💼 Actively looking for an opportunity to work as a Software Development Engineer.
 - 📫 You can reach me at potlamohansai@gmail.com